 All I would advise the great gentlemen from the Cabinet of Ministers is to go to the outskirts of cities, to the “sleeping rooms” around industrial zones and turn for help to those declassed ex-machine operators, craftsmen, technologists, production managers who were thrown out onto the street 30 years ago.
 Encourage them, agitate them, create conditions, pay money.
 Don't expect them to switch from beer and vodka to smoothies.
 They drank what they drink now 30 and 40 years ago.
 But they also knew how to work.
 You only know how to drink smoothies.
 So go to them - they will teach you.

-Where are your recruitment calls for factories, where are the outreach desks of HR departments in residential areas, where is the nationwide propaganda calling on ordinary people: “Ukraine is in danger, everyone – go to production!”
+Where are your recruitment calls for factories, where are the outreach desks of HR departments in residential areas, where is the nationwide propaganda with calls to ordinary people: “Ukraine is in danger, everyone - go to production!”
 Search, agitate, teach...
 Mentors, specialists of high categories and levels receive bonuses.
 Enough chatting already!

 Otherwise, teachers will come to you from across the curb.
 They will restore abandoned factories, organize the production of missiles and tanks, in which they will send your children to fight.
 Because, as you know, “Russia has no borders!”